Katherine Sebov: 2015

-In January, Sebov won her second singles junior title, this time at the G1 in Traralgon.
+In January, Sebov won her second singles junior title, this time at the G-1 in Traralgon.
 A week later, she reached the second round in singles and the quarterfinals in doubles at the junior event of the Australian Open.
-In March, she qualified for the $25k main draw in Rancho Santa Fe, but fell in the first round to CiCi Bellis.
+In March, she qualified for the main draw of the $25k event in Rancho Santa Fe, but fell in the first round to CiCi Bellis.
 Sebov made it to the second round in singles and to the first round in doubles at the junior French Open in May.
 In June at the junior competition of Wimbledon, she was eliminated in the first round in singles and in the second round in doubles.
-In July, she qualified for the main draw of the $50k event in Granby, defeating, respectively, compatriot Catherine Leduc (world No. 155), Julia Glushko, and fellow Canadian Petra Januskova.
+In July, she qualified for the main draw of the $50k Granby Challenger, defeating compatriot Catherine Leduc (world No. 155), Julia Glushko, and fellow Canadian Petra Januskova.
 She was eliminated by Amandine Hesse (No. 224) in the opening round.
-At the US Open junior tournament, she fell in the first round in singles.
+At the US Open junior singles tournament, she fell in the first round.